dreamcatchme/documentation-markdown/iota-basics/0.1/introduction.md

 The IOTA Token is a `cryptotoken` built upon the Tangle technology.
 The native token benefits from the advantages of this new Tangle architecture.

 The token operates on a permission-less Tangle network known as the **Mainnet**.
-Individuals are able to interact with this network by operating a full node that is peered with neighbours.
+Individuals are able to interact with this network by operating a full node that is peered with neighbors.
 Alternatively they are able to public Mainnet nodes operated by a third party.

 ### Token Generation